 Both kids with no previous orienteering experience, and kids who have previously been in the OAK program, are welcome.
 The OAK coaches will assess each child’s experience and skill level during their first session, and assign them to an appropriate training group.
 Parents/caregivers should be aware that siblings registered together in the Spring program will not necessarily be in the same training group.

-The OAK program will be divided into two separate groups:
+The OAK program is typically divided into two separate groups:

 8 – 12 year olds (Vancouver Program)